Hasten SDGs implementation to build fairer, prosperous world – Akufo-Addo

 “With an estimated US$360 trillion available in global financial assets, as of 2019, the resources to finance the SDGs are certainly available.
 The question raised is whether the rich countries of the world are, thus, prepared to accept the new paradigm of the SGDs, and play their part or not,” he noted.

-The President also touched on the world’s ability to access and deploy innovative solutions and new technologies that will greatly speed up progress towards the goals.
+The President’s also touched on the world’s ability to access and deploy innovative solutions and new technologies, that will greatly speed up progress towards the goals.